michael-sumner/go-make-things/content/events/script-and-style.md

 - [Your website data is a lie](/your-website-data-is-a-lie/)
 - [My three principles for building for the web](/my-three-principles-for-web-design-and-development/)
 - [Building low-impact websites](/building-low-impact-websites/)

+## The Lean Web Talk & Ebook

+You can watch my talk on *the Lean Web*, or read it in ebook form, at **[LeanWeb.dev](https://leanweb.dev/)**.

+There's also a ton of free resources for building simpler, faster websites on the site.

 ## Podcasts